pepers/vim-adventures/README.md

 #### Level 5
 - the second key
-   - stand on the line above the 'x' and type `d j`.
+   - stand on the line above the 'x' and type `d j`. (hint: 'dwon' is not a spelling mistake.)

 #### Level 8
 - last puzzle: